Why Is Prison Food So Bad?

 Which prison has the best food?

-Prison is still prison, and the food is still very bland, however, there are certain times where the quality of food that is served is substantially better, and that would generally fall on a special occasion such as Thanksgiving or Christmas.
+Prison is still a prison, and the food is still very bland, however, there are certain times when the quality of food that is served is substantially better, and that would generally fall on a special occasion such as Thanksgiving or Christmas.
 Although the smell and taste of prison food on these days is vastly improved, to call the food great may be a bit of a stretch.

 On the opposite end of the spectrum, when it comes to last meals while on death row, prisoners get to choose whatever they’d like to eat, with many different demands of great quality non-prison food made and catered to.